affinidi/affinidi-tdk/CONTRIBUTING.md

 ## Auto update of versions and changelogs

 After merge of PR, the github actions publish all libs that have increased version.
-To make it easier when you are updating one of lib and all SDK packages you can use ./utils/pre-publish-update.js
+To make it easier when you are updating one of lib and all TDK packages you can use ./utils/pre-publish-update.js
 The flow is:

 * if libs without internal dependencies were updated - process them first
 * if libs with internal dependencies were updated - update libs they are depend on and update them
-* if SDK should be update - update all libs sdk depend on and then update SDK
+* if TDK should be update - update all libs TDK depend on and then update TDK

 All libs are updated one by one, when all SDKs are updated by one iteration.
 The script updates in package.json / dependencies all internal dependencies of the lib (or sdks) that were updated, before so no need to manually do it.
 More details in the code.

 ## Code of Conduct